Solar panels in Bristol: are they worth it?

 1. Sunsave

-At Sunsave, our mission is to make solar accessible to all UK households, which is why we’re offering the UK’s first solar subscription service to households all over Bristol.
+At Sunsave, our mission is to make solar accessible to all UK households, which is why we offer the UK’s first solar subscription.
+We install across England, Scotland, and Wales – and that includes Bristol.

 Sunsave Plus allows you to start saving on your energy bills immediately, without having to pay anything upfront.